ICAI CA Foundation, Inter result out at icai.org; direct link to check

 - Visit the official website icai.org

-- On the homepage, go to the students tab
+- On the homepage, go to the students—Announcements

 - Click on the ICAI result link